-Proposition A Commercial Paper Notes totaling \$321,463,000 are supported by three letters of credit (the "Proposition A CP Letters of Credit") issued by Sumitomo Mitsui Banking Corporation, acting through its New York Branch, MUFG Union Bank, N.A., and Citibank, N.A.
-LACMTA's reimbursement obligations with respect to the Proposition A CP Letters of Credit are payable from Proposition A Sales Tax revenues on parity with the Proposition A Commercial Paper Notes and on a subordinate basis to the First Tier Senior Lien Bonds (including the Series 2017 Bonds) and any Second Tier Obligations.
-The following table sets forth certain terms of the Proposition A CP Letters of Credit.
+March 1, 2018, the Proposition C Commercial Paper Notes were outstanding with a maturity value of \$5,309,000.
+The Proposition C Commercial Paper Notes are supported by a letter of credit (the "Proposition C CP Letter of Credit") issued by Bank of America, N.A.
+LACMTA's reimbursement obligations with respect to the Proposition C CP Letter of Credit are payable from Proposition C Sales Tax Revenues on a parity with the Proposition C Commercial Paper Notes.